John Polando: Record attempt

 The two men trained at Hyannis Airport in preparation for their trip to Istanbul.
+While it was originally planned for them to fly to Teheran, and Rome and Moscow, were considered it was determined that Istanbul would be easier than Teheran as the distance was shorter, and that flying to Rome or Moscow were not far enough to beat the record..

-The attempt at the record took place between July 28 and 30, 1931.
+The record breaking flight took place between July 28 and 30, 1931.
 Polando and Russell Boardman took off from Floyd Bennett Field in the aircraft Cape Cod.The plane was a Bellanca Special J6 monoplane.
 Eighteen minutes later, Clyde Edward Pangborn and Hugh Herndon Jr. took off from Floyd Bennett in an unsuccessful attempt to circumnavigate the world.
 Boardman and Polando then flew over Newfoundland and dropped the New York Times at lighthouses in the province.
 Along the way, they also flew over Ireland, Paris, and Munich.
 They also circled the Swiss Alps at night to avoid crashing into them.
-While it was originally planned for them to fly to Moscow, it was determined that Istanbul would be easier, because it would allow for them to still break the record.

-The distance of 5011.8 mi, over a total of forty nine hours and twenty minutes helped to establish a distance record, which was the first known non-stop flight whose distance surpassed either English (5,000 mi) or metric (8,000 km) mark.
+The distance of 5011.8 mi, over a total of forty nine hours and twenty minutes established a distance record, which was the first known non-stop flight whose distance surpassed either English (5,000 mi) or metric (8,000 km) mark.

-Following the landing of their aircraft in Istanbul, they were greeted with great fanfare.